 Learning how to choose a pole dance pole for exercise is one of the most important decisions you will make.
-Brand names versus affordable off-brand poles are common concerns, especially when you have a tight spending budget.
+People often wonder what are the best dance pole brands to buy.
+Brand name dance poles versus affordable off-brand poles like the ones found on Ebay or Amazon are common concerns, especially when you have a tight spending budget.
+It’s important to understand what your money is buying, especially when your buying your first stripper pole for home fitness because not all dance poles that look alike are built alike, knowing what to watch for in a good quality pole is paramount to avoiding scams on cheap poles and getting your mony’s worth.
 Watching a reading various dance pole video reviews is a great way to compare and figure out whats right for you.

 When I first started teaching pole dancing classes, I simply couldn’t afford a good brand name pole so I had to start with something more affordable yet I didn’t want to compromise the health and safety of myself or my students by doing so.
 So just kept asking myself……

 “What’s the difference between all those the no-brand poles sold on Ebay or Amazon?”